A robust approach to quantifying uncertainty in matching problems of causal inference: Case Studies

 \subsection{Case Study 1: The Effect of Smoking on Osteoporosis in Women}

 In this case study we used GLOW (\emph {Global Longitudinal study of Osteoporosis in Women}) data used in the study of \cite{glow}.
 Each data point represents a patient and the outcome is whether or not the person developed a bone fracture.
 The treatment is smoking.
 We match on several pre-treatment covariates: age, weight, height, and BMI.
-As there are several more control than treated units, we test $\Hatt$ with the general formulation of McNemar's test introduced before.
+As there are several more control than treated units, we test $\Hzero$ for the ATT with the general formulation of McNemar's test introduced before, by matching almost all of the treated units.

-Figure \ref{Fig:GLOWMaP} shows results for testing $\Hatt$ with the general program in Formulation 1, without binning constraints.
-We include a non-binning constraint in the formulation, by requiring that matched units $i,j$ respect $dist_{ij} \leq 0$, where $dist_{ij}$ is 0 if the sum of the differences of all the covariates is 6 or less and 1 otherwise.
-This figure lends evidence to the fact that $\Hatt$ can be rejected robustly when the matches made induce better balance in the data.
-We can conclude this because both min and max p-values are below 0.01 at each value of $M$, signifying that results would be statistically significant and positive with any matched subsample of good quality, potentially chosen arbitrarily by a matching algorithm and the set of hyperparameters used with it.
+Figure \ref{Fig:GLOWMaP} shows results for testing $\Hzero$ with the general program in Formulation 1, without binning constraints.
+We include a balance constraint in the formulation, by requiring that matched units $i,j$ respect $dist_{ij} \leq 0$, where $dist_{ij}$ is 0 if the sum of the differences of all the covariates is 6 or less and 1 otherwise.
+We choose the value 6 because this is the smallest caliper on the absolute distance between units that still permits all treated units to be matched.
+This figure lends evidence to the fact that $\Hzero$ can be rejected robustly when the match assignment induces better balance in the data.
+We can conclude this because \textit{both min and max p-values are below 0.01 at each value of $M$, signifying that results would be statistically significant and positive using any good quality match assignment}.

 This case study shows the ability of our tests to detect effects when they are robust and present, even with a small number of observations.